 McGillycuddy's has three levels, multiple TVs and game-related promotions.
 Sports memorabilia is concentrated on the third level, where there is a cool selection of stuff to look at, especially if you like Brewers memorabilia from their highly competitive years in the early '80s.

 The bar food is always good (try the Tuna Steak sandwich), and there are specials tied into certain major events.
 They are very active with promotions, which can add to the fun.
-As the weather gets warmer, check out the outdoor patio if you didn't get to last summer.
+As the weather gets warmer, check out the outdoor patio if you didn't get to in past summers.

 The MECCA Sports Bar & Grill